-Who are the Rohingya Muslims?
+Who are the Rohingya?

 Rohingya were initially given such identification or even citizenship under the generational provision.
 During this time, several Rohingya also served in parliament.

 After the 1962 military coup in Myanmar, things changed dramatically for the Rohingya.

 All citizens were required to obtain national registration cards.
-The Rohingya, however, were only given foreign identity cards, which limited the jobs and educational opportunities they could pursue and obtain.
+The Rohingya, however, were only given foreign identity cards, which limited the jobs and educational opportunities they could pursue.

-In 1982, a new citizenship law was passed, which effectively rendered the Rohingya stateless.
+In 1982, a new citizenship law was passed, effectively rendering the Rohingya stateless.
 Under the law, Rohingya were again not recognised as one of the country's 135 ethnic groups.
 The law established three levels of citizenship.
-In order to obtain the most basic level (naturalised citizenship), there must be proof that the person's family lived in Myanmar prior to 1948, as well as fluency in one of the national languages.
+In order to obtain the most basic level (naturalised citizenship), proof that the person's family lived in Myanmar before 1948 was needed, as well as fluency in one of the national languages.
 Many Rohingya lack such paperwork because it was either unavailable or denied to them.

 As a result of the law, their rights to study, work, travel, marry, practice their religion and access health services have been and continue to be restricted.
-The Rohingya cannot vote and even if they jump through the citizenship test hoops, they have to identify as "naturalised" as opposed to Rohingya, and limits are placed on them entering certain professions like medicine, law or running for office.
+The Rohingya cannot vote, and even if they navigate the citizenship test, they must identify as "naturalised" as opposed to Rohingya, and limits are placed on them entering certain professions such as medicine or law or running for office.

 Since the 1970s, a number of crackdowns on the Rohingya in Rakhine State have forced hundreds of thousands to flee to neighbouring Bangladesh, as well as Malaysia, Thailand and other Southeast Asian countries.
 During such crackdowns, refugees have often reported rape, torture, arson and murder by Myanmar security forces.

-After the killings of nine border police in October 2016, troops started pouring into villages in Rakhine State.
-The government blamed what it called fighters from an armed Rohingya group.
-The killings led to a security crackdown on villages where Rohingya lived.
-During the crackdown, government troops were accused of an array of human rights abuses, including extrajudicial killing, rape and arson - allegations the government denied.
+After the killings of nine border police in October 2016, the government blamed what it claimed were fighters from an armed Rohingya group and troops started pouring into the villages of Rakhine State.
+A security crackdown on villages where Rohingya lived ensued, during which government troops were accused of an array of human rights abuses including extrajudicial killing, rape and arson - allegations the government denied.

-In November 2016, a UN official accused the government of carrying out "ethnic cleansing" of Rohingya Muslims.
+In November 2016, a UN official accused the government of carrying out ethnic cleansing of the Rohingya.
 It was not the first time such an accusation has been made.

 In April 2013, for example, HRW said Myanmar was conducting a campaign of ethnic cleansing against the Rohingya.
 The government has consistently denied such accusations.

-Most recently, Myanmar's military has imposed a crackdown on the country's Rohingya population after police posts and an army base were attacked in late August.

-Residents and activists have described scenes of troops firing indiscriminately at unarmed Rohingya men, women and children.
+In August, residents and activists have described troops firing indiscriminately at unarmed Rohingya men, women and children.
 The government, however, has said nearly 100 people were killed after armed men from the Arakan Rohingya Salvation Army (ARSA) launched a raid on police outposts in the region.

-Since the violence erupted, rights groups have documented fires burning in at least 10 areas of Myanmar's Rakhine State.
-More than 50,000 people have fled the violence, with thousands trapped in a no-man's land between the two countries.

-According to the UN, hundreds of civilians who have tried to enter Bangladesh have been pushed back by patrols.
-Many have also been detained and forcibly returned to Myanmar.
+In February 2018, the Associated Press released a video showing what they say is the site of a massacre and at least five undisclosed mass graves of Rohingya in Myanmar.
+The UN's special rapporteur to Myanmar said violence against the Rohingya bears the hallmarks of genocide.

+Myanmar's government razed at least 55 villages once populated by Rohingya, destroying with them evidence of crimes against the minority, according to Human Rights Watch.

 How many Rohingya have fled Myanmar and where have they gone?

-Since the late 1970s, nearly one million Rohingya Muslims have fled Myanmar due to widespread persecution.
+Since the late 1970s, nearly one million Rohingya have fled Myanmar due to widespread persecution.

 According to the most recently available data from the United Nations in May, more than 168,000 Rohingya have fled Myanmar since 2012.